-With either interface you can choose from common split sizes on the appropriate drop down menu or you can specify your own size.
+You can choose from common split sizes on the drop down menu or you can specify your own size.
 To specify your own size:

-- Choose Custom size in the drop down menu (Settings tab)
+- Choose Custom size in the Split drop down menu (Settings tab)

 - Click the spinner arrow to adjust the Custom Size (MB) setting